magalifabri/Philosophers/README.md

 # Philosophers
 ## ***WORK IN PROGRESS***

+TO-DO:
+- check return of put_status_msg()
+- sem_close?
+- sem protect free or only have main process call free

 ## Project Description

 ***"Summary:  In this project, you will learn the basics of threading a process and how to work on the same memory space.
 You will learn how to make threads.
 You will discover the mutex, semaphore and shared memory."***